 Our Eagle Ford assets are located in the core of the liquids-rich Eagle Ford shale in South Texas.
-Our assets include non-operated working interests in approximately 78,214 (19,933 net) acres, comprised of four areas of mutual interest (Sugarloaf, Longhorn, Ipanema and Excelsior), together with field infrastructure and related assets.
-These assets are operated by Marathon Oil EF LLC, a wholly-owned subsidiary of Marathon Oil Corporation (NYSE: MRO), pursuant to the terms of industry-standard joint operating agreements.
+Our assets include non-operated working interests in approximately 78,205 (19,851 net) acres, comprised of four areas of mutual interest (Sugarloaf, Longhorn, Ipanema and Excelsior) with an average working interest of approximately 25%, together with field infrastructure and related assets.
+Our entire acreage position in the Eagle Ford is held by production and the assets are operated by an operating subsidiary of Marathon Oil Corporation (NYSE: MRO), pursuant to the terms of industry-standard joint operating agreements.

-During 2018, production from the Eagle Ford assets averaged approximately 37,076 boe/d, comprised of 28,851 bbl/d of light oil and NGL and 49,349 Mcf/d of shale gas.
-During this period, Baytex participated in the completion of 119 (27.1 net) wells in the Sugarkane area, resulting in 63 (12.1 net) oil wells and 56 (15.0 net) natural gas wells.
-There are no undeveloped lands associated with the Eagle Ford assets.
+During 2019, production from the Eagle Ford assets averaged approximately 39,055 boe/d, comprised of 30,094 bbl/d of light oil, condensate and NGL and 53,773 Mcf/d of shale gas.
+During this period, Baytex participated in the completion of 109 (25.1 net) wells, resulting in 70 (13.1 net) oil wells and 39 (12.0 net) natural gas wells.
+As at December 31, 2019, our proved plus probable reserves were 229 million boe (163 proved; 66 probable), implying a reserve life index of over 15 years.